 Knowing how body temperature works and what things you can do to help your body maintain its temperature if it gets too cold or too hot can help you survive if you find yourself stranded.

-Maintain Body Temperature in a Survival Situation When It’s Cold
+Maintain Body Temperature When It’s Cold

 #1.
 Water is one of the primary components of the human body.
 Your body can regulate its own temperature pretty well when it’s working properly.